rzere/DejaVu/README.md

 #### Steps to install:
 * Run the command `json-server --watch db.json` to initialize json server.
-* To install on Chrome, upload this directory to your [extensions](chrome://extensions/) by selecting developer mode and clicking "Load unpacked".
+* To install DejaVu, upload this directory to your 'chrome://extensions/' by selecting developer mode and clicking "Load unpacked".